 B. STATE GRANTS (Private nonprofit and public owners of historic properties)

-In some years, the North Carolina General Assembly has made funds for preservation projects available to to local governments and nonprofit groups through one-time discretionary appropriations.
-Such appropriations may or may not be repeated in coming years.
+Until about 1997, the North Carolina General Assembly sometimes provided funds for preservation projects undertaken by local governments and nonprofit groups through one-time discretionary appropriations.
+No such appropriations have been made in recent years.
 State appropriations have never been made to privately owned historic properties.
-A Regional History Sites program established by the Office of Archives and History in 1988 provided some funding for locally owned museum sites but has not been funded by the General Assembly in recent sessions.

 CONTACT: Grants Administrator, 919-807-6582